Growth & Care

 Accent, Mass Planting, Hedges/Screening

-Crimson Sunset® Maple has attractive deep purple foliage throughout the season.
+Crimson Sunset® Maple is primarily valued in the landscape for its decidedly oval form.
+It has attractive deep purple deciduous foliage.
 The lobed palmate leaves are highly ornamental and turn outstanding shades of crimson and burgundy in the fall.
-Neither the flowers nor the fruit are ornamentally significant.